thanos-io/thanos/docs/getting_started.md

 ```
 thanos query \
     --http-address              0.0.0.0:19192 \         # HTTP Endpoint for Query UI
-    --cluster.peers             127.0.0.1:19391 \       # Static cluster peer where the node will get info about the Sidecar cluster
-    --cluster.peers             127.0.0.1:19392 \       # Another cluster peer (many can be added to discover nodes)
     --store                     0.0.0.0:18091   \       # Static gRPC Store API Address for the query node to query
     --store                     0.0.0.0:18092   \       # Also repeatable
 ```